mFireworks/Triple-Battle-Converter/README.md

 11. Now go back to the `GARCTool` and select `Open Folder`.
 Browse to your modified `trdata` folder, select it, and click process.

-12. Navigate back to this directory, and you should see a `trdata.garc` file within.
-Delete your `trdata` folder and the original garc file.
-Rename this `trdata.garc` file to the original.
+12. Navigate back to the directory with your newly created `trdata.garc` file.
+Delete your `trdata` folder and the original garc file (either `6` or `8`, depending on which game your modifying).
+Rename your newly created `trdata.garc` file to the file you just deleted.

 13. Now go back to the `DotNet 3DS Toolkit` and go to the `Build` tab.
 The settings within this tab should be as followed:
     - For the `Source Directory`, browse to the new folder that you created on your desktop.